-- 1. See SWP3 plan sheet for total disturbed acreage. - 2.
-The disturbed area in this project, all project locations in the contract, and contractor project specific locations (PSLs), within one (1) mile of the project limits, for the contract will further establish the authorization requirements for storm water discharges. - 3.
-The department will obtain an authorization to discharge storm water from the Texas Commission on Environmental Quality (TCEQ) for the construction activities shown on the plans. - 4.
-Obtain any required authorization from the TCEQ for any contractor PSLs for construction activities on or off right-of-way (ROW). - 5.
-When the total disturbed area for all projects in the contract and PSLs within one (1) mile of the project limits exceeds five (5) acres, provide a copy of the contractor NOI. - 6.
-Provide a signed sketch detailing the location of any contractor's PSLs on ROW or within one (1) mile of the project.
+The total area disturbed for this project is 6.77 acres.
+The disturbed area in this project, all project locations in the Contract, and the Contractor project specific locations (PSLs), within 1 mile of the project limits, for the Contract will further establish the authorization requirements for storm water discharges.
+The Department will obtain an authorization to discharge storm water from the Texas Commission on Environmental Quality (TCEQ) for the construction activities shown on the plans.
+The Contractor is to obtain required authorization from the TCEQ for Contractor PSLs for construction support activities on or off the right of way.
+When the total area disturbed in the Contract and PSLs within 1 mile of the project limits exceeds 5 acres, provide a copy of the Contractor NOI for PSLs on the right of way to the Engineer and to the local government that operates a separate storm sewer system.